Sebastián Guenzatti: Tampa Bay Rowdies

-On October 8, 2022, Guenzetti scored twice in a game against Loudoun United FC, passing his former teammate Georgi Hristov to become the Rowdies all-time scoring leader.

-On December 13, 2022, Tampa and Guenzetti mutually agreed to terminate his deal to allow him to pursue other opportunities.
+On January 18, 2022, Guenzatti re-signed with the Rowdies.
+On October 8, 2022, Guenzatti scored twice in a game against Loudoun United FC, passing his former teammate Georgi Hristov to become the Rowdies all-time scoring leader.
+On December 13, 2022, Tampa and Guenzatti mutually agreed to terminate his deal to allow him to pursue other opportunities.
 He subsequently signed with Indy Eleven on the same day.